rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Running the Application with Docker

-If Docker is installed, run the following in the terminal:
+If Docker Desktop is installed, run the following in the terminal:

 docker build -t eclipsesoftwarehelpdesk . docker run -p 5000:5000 eclipsesoftwarehelpdesk